-EDDIE PANNONE is a freshman at Rhode Island College (Go Anchormen!) in the great capital city of Providence, covering both professional teams in the country’s smallest state.
+EDDIE PANNONE is a junior at Rhode Island College (Go Anchormen!) in the great capital city of Providence, covering both professional teams in the country’s smallest state.
 A 2012 graduate of Johnston High School (Go Panthers!), Eddie played offensive and defensive line for the football team and was also the third baseman for the baseball team, which won back-to-back state championships during his junior and senior year.
 His best sports memories are meeting Coco Crisp, attending Darnell McDonald’s breakout game at Fenway, which included a walk-off hit on April 20, 2011, and seeing Coco, Papi, Pedroia, Youk, Tek, Beckett, Crawford, and others while at McCoy Stadium.
 His favorite athletes are Coco Crisp, Brad Marchand, Dustin Pedroia, Tedy Bruschi and Paul Pierce.
 He is a fan of all four Boston teams and hopes to become a sports writer.
-Follow Eddie on Twitter @EddiePannone17.
+Follow Eddie on Twitter @EddiePannoneRI.

 “COACH” is Mike Winn, the President and Founder of Boston Sports U18.
 Winn grew up in Belmont in a big sports family.
 He has worked in the sports radio business in Boston for 15 years including stints at Sports Radio WEEI, 1510 The Zone and 890 ESPN Boston.
 He is currently the General Manager of Absolute Broadcasting’s three radio stations in Southern New Hampshire.
 Sports have always been a big part of Winn’s life and he currently coaches baseball, football and basketball in Burlington’s youth leagues and serves on Burlington Baseball’s Board of Directors.
 Winn resides in Burlington with his wife, Kim and their three children Michael, Ryan and Samantha.